carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-introducing-sklearn.md

 ---
 title: "Introducing Scikit Learn"
-teaching: 0
+teaching: 15
-exercises: 0
+exercises: 20
 questions:
-- "Key question (FIXME)"
+- "How can I use scikit-learn to process data?"
 objectives:
 - "Use the scikit-learn library to perform a linear regression."
 - "Use the scikit-learn library to measure the error from a regression."
-- "Use an isotonic regression and compare its results to a linear regression."
+- "Use a polynomial model and compare its results to a linear regression."
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---